OpenDocCN/dsai-notes-pt3-zh/docs/ccnt-math100-calc/【双语字幕+资料下载】辛辛那提 MATH100 ｜ 微积分Ⅰ(2019·完整版) - P48：L48- The Definite Integral Part II - Using Summation Notation to Define - ShowMeAI - BV1544y1C7pC.md

-# 【双语字幕+资料下载】辛辛那提 MATH100 ｜ 微积分Ⅰ(2019·完整版) - P48：L48- The Definite Integral Part II - Using Summation Notation to Define - ShowMeAI - BV1544y1C7pC
+# P48：L48- The Definite Integral Part II - Using Summation Notation to Define - ShowMeAI - BV1544y1C7pC

 Now I wanted to dive right back into integration， but I got to use a little bit of notation first。